-I am a practising lawyer, based in Brisbane, Queensland.
 I received my law degree from QUT in Brisbane, Queensland, in 2009 and under my Graduate Diploma of Legal Practice (GradDipLP) at the College of Law.
-I admitted as a lawyer in both the Supreme Court of Queensland and the High Court of Australia.
+I am admitted as a lawyer in both the Supreme Court of Queensland and the High Court of Australia.

 I am regularly invited to speak on a range of topics in the succession and elder law world.
 You can find a list of my speaking engagements here.